TN 273 (07-24)

 4. Example 4

 Ms. P, who lives in Hungary, is visiting a friend in the U.S. She mentions that she wishes she could have her Social Security payments sent to her bank account, as her friend does.
-The two contact the local SSA office.
+The 2 individuals contact the local SSA office.
 Mr. T says he can have the form for Ms. P at the front desk.
 The receptionist gives Ms. P the form in English, and Ms. P completes it.
 Mr. T then faxes the completed form to the Paperless fax number at DIO.

 To Link to this section - Use this URL: